software-mansion-labs/expo-live-updates/README.md

 # How to add Firebase Cloud Messaging

 1. Create project at [Firebase](https://firebase.google.com/).
 2. Add android app to created project.
-Set package name to `com.com.test` and download `google-service.json`.
+To work with example app set package name to `com.test.test` and download `google-service.json`.
 Skip other steps of Firebase instructions.
 3. Place `google-service.json` in `/example` folder.

 # Send Firebase Message